Seibelsdorf margrave church

 Mon, Tue, Wed, Thu, Fri, Sat, Sun 09:00-18:00

-This church is currently not open to the public.
-From November to March the church is open on Saturdays and Sundays from 9 a.m. to 4 p.m.
+From November to March the church is only open on Saturdays and Sundays from 9 a.m. to 4 p.m.

 It's worth going a little bit further: many churches lie on lovely cycle, walking and pilgrim paths.
 You will find an overview of them in the following map, as well as places worth seeing nearby.
 It also has links to local area, church and tourist information websites.